Popmotion/popmotion/packages/popmotion-pose/docs/api/react/posegroup.md

 category: react
 ---

-**Note:** React Pose is built with React 16.3.0, which is currently in alpha.

 # `PoseGroup`

 The `PoseGroup` component manages `enter` and `exit` animations on its direct children as they enter and exit the component tree.